pgorman/dangerjaunt/dangerjaunt.md

 Additional spells must be researched by the character, found in dank dungeon vaults, or looted from the corpses of enemy casters.

 Woe for the magic-user who loses his spell books!
-The cost of recreating a spell book is equal to that of researching its spells, although the time is less and success assured.
+The cost of recreating a spell book matches that of researching its spells, although the time is less and success assured.

 ### Spell Research ###